 Freemasonry is a fraternal organization that traces its origins to the local fraternities of stonemasons, which from the end of the fourteenth century regulated the qualifications of masons and their interaction with authorities and clients.

-The degrees of freemasonry, its gradal system, retain the three grades of medieval craft guilds, those of Apprentice, journeyman or fellow (now called Fellowcraft), and Master Mason.
+The degrees of freemasonry, retain the three grades of medieval craft guilds, those of Apprentice, journeyman or fellow (now called Fellowcraft), and Master Mason.

 These are the degrees offered by craft, or blue lodge Freemasonry.
 There are additional degrees, which vary with locality and jurisdiction, and are now administered by different bodies than the craft degrees.

 There is no international, world-wide Grand Lodge that supervises all of Freemasonry.
-Each Grand Lodge is independent, and they do not necessarily recognise each other as being legitimate.
+Each Grand Lodge is independent, and they do not necessarily recognize each other as being legitimate.

-The Fraternity aims to unite men of differing beliefs into a harmonious and productive community through the application of Masonic moral values and the practice of benevolence, intellectual development, and mutual respect.
+The Fraternity aims to unite men into a harmonious and productive community through the application of Masonic moral values and the practice of benevolence, intellectual development, and mutual respect.